bethany-j-allen/Total-Evidence-Tutorial/README.md

 To investigate the differences between our prior and posterior distributions, we will compare the empirical chain to the one which we sampled from the prior.

->Select both `Osmundaceae.log` and `Osmundaceae_sfp.log` in the top-left table, and toggle to the **Marginal Density** tab on the right to view the distributions from both chains on the same plot.
-The **Legend** drop-down at the bottom can be used to add a legend, indicating which distribution is from which chain.
+>Select both `Osmundaceae.log` and `Osmundaceae_sfp.log` in the top-left table
+> Switch to the **Marginal Density** tab on the right to view the distributions from both chains on the same plot.
+> The **Legend** drop-down at the bottom can be used to add a legend, indicating which distribution is from which chain.

 Exploring the different parameters, we can see that for some, the prior and posterior are highly similar.
 For example, this is the case for most of the fossil tip heights given at the bottom of the table.
 This means that our prior is highly influential on the values we see in the posterior.
 However, for some other parameters, this is not the case, such as for parameters linked to the molecular data (e.g. `gammaShape`, `kappa`, `freqParameter`).
 This means that the shape of the posterior is being driven by the data rather than just the prior.